Dental Implants – Chicago, IL

 Missing One Tooth

-A custom-made dental crown is attached to a dental implant that is placed between two healthy teeth.
+Missing even one tooth can make eating, smiling, and talking more difficult.
+It can also lower your self-esteem, especially if the tooth was originally located in a visible area of your smile.
+Fortunately, University Dental Professionals can have a custom-made dental crown made and attached to a dental implant that is placed between two healthy teeth.
 This approach is less invasive compared to getting a bridge because the nearby teeth don’t have to be reshaped to make room for the prosthetic.

 Missing Multiple Teeth

 Multiple implant crowns can be placed throughout the mouth, but for consecutive missing teeth, just two implants can be used to support a bridge.
-This approach helps preserve the remaining teeth and also gives this prosthetic a stability that can’t be replicated by a traditional, removable one.
+This approach helps preserve the remaining teeth and also gives this prosthetic stability that can’t be replicated by a traditional, removable one.
+If the teeth are not consecutively missing, however, we can produce an implant partial that will function just like a traditional prosthetic but instead, is attached to dental implants inside of your regular teeth.

 Missing All Teeth